 Fuyu persimmons, on the other hand, have a firmer texture, similar to juicy apples.
 Fuyu persimmons taste good even while firm, while Hachiya persimmons need to be very soft in order to avoid the astringent taste.

-Persimmon skin is very soft and delicate and easy to eat.
-Although, some choose to peel the skin and eat the flesh inside.
-In the end, it's a matter of preference.
+Persimmon skin is very soft, delicate, and easy to eat.
+Although some choose to peel the skin and eat the flesh inside.
+Ultimately, it comes down to personal preference.

 • A great source of antioxidants.